PhD in Germany: Funded Doctoral Programs 2026

 What is the difference between a Dr. rer. nat., Dr.-Ing., and Dr. phil.?

 These are the Latin abbreviations for different doctoral degrees awarded by German faculties.
 Dr. rer. nat.
 (Doctor rerum naturalium) is for natural sciences and mathematics.
 Dr.-Ing.
 (Doktor-Ingenieur) is for engineering.
 Dr. phil.
 (Doctor philosophiae) is for humanities, social sciences, and education.
-Dr. med. is for medicine.
-Dr. jur. is for law.
+Dr. med.
+Is for medicine.
+Dr. jur.
+Is for law.
 The title used depends on the faculty awarding the degree, not the specific topic.
 All carry equivalent prestige in Germany, where the doctoral title is traditionally included in official documents and formal address.

 Can I work outside my PhD project while on a research visa?